Tomatoes (Lycopersicum esculentum)

 You can harvest fruit from July through until October – even longer if you start off suitable indoor varieties under cover.

-Trailing types don’t need support or training and are good for tumbling from patio pots and hanging baskets.
+- Trailing varieties don’t need support or training and are good for tumbling from patio pots and hanging baskets.

 You can grow your own plants from seed by sowing indoors in trays or small pots of seed sowing compost.